omaramin-2000/Clock-Chime/README.md

-# Clock Chime
+# Clock Chime By Omar Amin
 # Description:
- - Clock-Chime By Omar Amin.
  - This program is a chiming clock replicating the exact Big Ben chimes.
  - Can be set to ring every 15, 30, or 60 minutes.